 Finding the ideal location is actually part of the adventure.
 We usually start looking for a place to stay in the late afternoon; certainly before nightfall.

 Besides looking for a beautiful place to stay, privacy and safety are high priorities for us.
 We are mindful of “no camping” areas and make sure we’re not parking on private property.
 We like to have a low profile, keep noise levels low and “blend in” to our surroundings as best we can.
-Most national forests are ideal for boondocking as they have multiple sites to choose from that are accessible with our van.
+Most national forests and BLM land (Bureau of Land Management) are ideal for boondocking as they have multiple sites to choose from that are accessible with our van.

 Once we choose the site and settle in, we can survey our surroundings and start plotting out our plans for the next day.
 Since we like to hike and bike, boondocking near a trail head has it’s advantages for us.